 Why Is My Voice Changing?

-Dan's voice is changing.
-It's one of the many developments that happen to both girls and guys when they reach puberty.
-A guy's voice gets way deeper than a girl's, though.
+A changing voice is one of the many developments that happen to both girls and guys when they reach puberty.
+Learn more about what happens when someone’s voice is changing.

 What Causes My Voice to Change?